toddsundsted/mxnet.cr/README.md

 # Status

-MXNet.cr currently focuses on supporting most of the basic arithmetic operations on arrays and symbols, with support for symbolic evaluation and some support for automatic differentiation thrown in.
+MXNet.cr currently implements a subset of [Gluon](https://gluon.mxnet.io/), and supports most of the basic arithmetic operations on arrays and symbols, with support for symbolic evaluation and some support for automatic differentiation thrown in.
 Almost all operations in the library are exposed, however, via the automatically generated `Ops`, `Sparse`, `Linalg`, etc. modules but documentation and guidance are nonexistent at this time.

+Implemented functionality:
+* MXNet
+  * Autograd
+  * Context
+  * Executor
+  * Optimizer
+  * NDArray
+  * Symbol
+  * Gluon
+    * Block
+    * HybridBlock
+    * Sequential
+    * HybridSequential
+    * SymbolBlock
+    * Dense
+    * Pooling
+    * Conv1D
+    * Conv2D
+    * Conv3D
+    * MaxPool1D
+    * MaxPool2D
+    * MaxPool3D
+    * Flatten
+    * L1Loss
+    * L2Loss
+    * SoftmaxCrossEntropyLoss
+    * Activation
+    * Trainer
+    * Parameter
+    * Constant